Get to Know vCISO: Cybersecurity Services for Your IT Budget

 Given today's ever-changing threat landscape, you must assume that your IT environment will be compromised at some point.
 How do you prepare for that reality?

-Over 85% of large organizations hire a Chief Information Security Officer (CISO) to oversee cybersecurity.
+Many large organizations hire a Chief Information Security Officer (CISO) to oversee cybersecurity.
 But many small and medium businesses (SMBs), can't afford to hire someone in this position.

 SMBs still need cybersecurity guidance, which is why we created the role of vCISO (virtual Chief Information Security Officer) to provide cybersecurity guidance that fits an SMB’s IT budget.